Skip to content

 The full review

 This 20% picaridin spray is one of the strongest performers here, earning a recommended, maximum-protection verdict.
 Picaridin pairs settled evidence with notably clean skin safety, and unlike high-strength DEET it will not damage plastics or synthetic gear.
-The EPA-registered label drives a long window: we carry 10 hours of complete mosquito protection and 7 to 8 against ticks, sourced from the label rather than modeled, and all 6 audited claims hold up.
+We model a long window of 8 to 10 hours of complete mosquito protection and 8 to 10 against ticks, and all 6 audited claims hold up.
 The only thing keeping it from a flawless read is transparency, where the active is fully disclosed but the inert list is not, and the label caps use at two applications per day.
 Light, low-odor, and gear-safe, it is about as easy as all-day protection gets.

 Scorecard